-On July 19, 2012, the Board of Directors approved the write-off of the investments in a subsidiary.
+On July 6, 2012 the dissolution was approved by the SEC.
+On July 19, 2012, the BOD approved the write-off of the investments in a subsidiary.
 As per Corporation Code of the Philippines, upon approval by the SEC of the amended Articles of Incorporation to shorten the corporate term, the corporation shall be deemed dissolved without any further proceedings.
-Hence, starting 2012, the Company need not present consolidated financial statements.
+Hence, starting 2012, the Company did not present consolidated financial statements.

-8. ACCOUNTS PAYABLE AND OTHER LIABILITIES
+9. ACCOUNTS PAYABLE AND OTHER LIABILITIES